 Rajul Shah was born in Mumbai, India, raised in the Northeastern part of the United States and currently has homes and studios in both the US and Japan.
 Her artwork is a blend of contemporary American dynamics and traditional Japanese simplicity.
 Integrating a variety of materials, including gold and silver leaf, acrylic and oil, Rajul creates paintings with radiant layers of color and light.

 In Japanese tradition, painting is to express the “feeling” of its subject matter.
 Indian heritage points to the celebration of the human spirit.
-Influenced by both philosophies, Rajul’s paintings have the power to transport us to another world allowing for reflection and inviting profound introspection.
-The chaos of daily life is removed and replaced by a peaceful respitethat stimulates healing and a regeneration of the human spirit.
+Influenced by both philosophies, Rajul’s paintings have the power to transport us to another world allowing for reflection and introspection.
+Chaos of daily life is replaced by a peaceful respite that stimulates healing and a regeneration of the human spirit.

 Rajul has been a student of the Nihonga Painting Master, Suiko Ohta, a 4thgeneration Sumi-E instructor whose family of painters have been recognized by Japan’s royal family.
 She has supplemented her studio classes attending CE classes at the Tyler School of Art of Temple University’s Tokyo Campus.

 Rajul’s paintings are in private collections in Japan, the USA, India and Australia.
-Paintings are also publicly displayed in the corporate offices of Metlife Japan and San Mina Corp. in the Shizuoka Prefecture of Japan.
+Paintings have also been publicly displayed in the corporate offices of Metlife Japan and San Mina Corp. in the Shizuoka Prefecture of Japan.